Where’s my country?

 It's NOT because we've accidentally left them out, or we've never heard of them, or don't consider them a proper country, or because we're afraid of offending some other country that doesn't consider them a proper country, or because their scores are too low.

-All countries with missing data on more than 2 out of 5 indicators on any category are excluded.
-The two exceptions to this rule in the first edition (1.0) of the Good Country Index are Iceland and Georgia, which both have 3 missing values on the “Planet and Climate” category, but only 4 and 5 missing values overall.
+All countries with missing data on more than 2 out of 5 indicators on any category are generally excluded.
+We have occasionally made an exception to this rule when there are less than 5 missing values overall.

 Since the rankings are based on mean scores per category and missing values are ignored, the countries included in the Index are neither rewarded nor punished for any non-reporting.